Skip to content

 Field to insert the response body for HTTP error responses (status codes not in the 2xx or 3xx range).

 When set, any HTTP response with a status code outside the 200–399 range will have its body stored in this field as a blob.
-Otherwise, error responses, alongside the original event, are skipped and an error is emitted.
+Otherwise, error responses are skipped and an error is emitted.

 TLS configuration.
 Provide an empty record (tls={}) to enable TLS with defaults or set fields to customize it.